You know who this is, and you know what we do here, and you know how right we are.

 I mean, they are classic rhinos.

-They're just this close, I mean, classic moderates, they're just as close to being rhinos, and yet to the San Francisco Chronicle, they may as well be Joe McCarthy.
+And yet, to the San Francisco Chronicle, they may as well be Joe McCarthy.

-So the upshot of this is, as they write here at the Chronicle, it's extremely rare that this editorial page would offer no recommendation on any race, particularly one of this importance, But this one necessary exception.
+So the upshot of this is, as they write here at the Chronicle, it's extremely rare that this editorial page would offer no recommendation on any race, particularly one of this importance, but this one necessary exception.

 This is one necessary exception.